Click here to go to the Homemove site to bid for your new home!

 What is Choice-Based Lettings (CBL)?

 Choice-Based Lettings gives people more choice about where they live.
 It is a new way of letting housing association homes across the district.
-Rather than the Council and Affinity Sutton allocating properties, the scheme lets you 'bid' for the homes you like by registering an interest in them.
+Rather than the Council allocating properties, the scheme lets you 'bid' for the homes you like by registering an interest in them.
 All available homes are advertised every two weeks on the Sussex Homemove website www.homemove.org.uk where you can see photos and descriptions of each one.
-People wanting to move are put into one of four bands according to their housing need - this replaces the complex points system we have been using in the past.
+People wanting to move are put into one of four bands according to their housing need - this replaces the complex points system we have used in the past.

 How do I get on to the scheme?